Nyles Lannon: Musical career

 At the University of Pennsylvania, Lannon first tasted a bit of minor success with his band Splendorbin, a post-punk "math rock" band that did well in the Philadelphia area and went on to record with Steve Albini in 1996, but broke up soon after their debut album Stealth came out.
 Lannon soon had another project, Reizoko, that released the vinyl-only EP T'nance and Tricky Ricky - a spacey, sprawling collection of lo-fi bedroom pop that was harbinger of things to come.
 During this time Lannon also played in the late Jason DiEmilio's noise band The Azusa Plane, and toured with the band.
 In 1999, Lannon and Jason Knight (also of the Azusa Plane) moved to San Francisco, and Lannon worked at the music site Epitonic.com for a couple years.

 He soon joined the SF band Film School and contributed to their debut, the LP Brilliant Career and toured with the band.
-In 2003, Film School did a 4-song EP, Alwaysnever, which was released by Scott Kannberg's (Pavement) label Amazing Grease.
-Also in 2003, Lannon completed his first album, Astronomy for Children, under the name N.LN, which was released on the label Highpoint Lowlife.
+In 2003, Film School did a 4-song EP, Alwaysnever, which was released by Scott Kannberg's (of the indie rock band Pavement) label Amazing Grease.
+Also in 2003, Lannon completed his first solo album, Astronomy for Children, under the name N.LN, which was released on the label Highpoint Lowlife.
 The album was a collection of abstract instrumental electronic tracks, in the vein of artists like Boards of Canada and Aphex Twin, and was recognized as Grooves Magazine's 'Best Album of the Year' in 2004.
 Also in 2004, Lannon released the album Chemical Friends, which was a bedroom indie-folk collection of songs and which also featured his voice and lyrics for the first time, earning "Best Album of the Year" from the San Francisco Bay Guardian; "Best Folktronica Artist" from SF Weekly; and generally positive reviews.
 In 2005, Film School released their Self-Titled album on Beggars Banquet.

-Lannon quit Film School in 2006, and soon began work as a session musician, and as a writer for various commercial, film, and TV productions.
+Lannon took a break from Film School in 2006, and soon began work as a session musician, and as a writer for various commercial, film, and TV productions.

-In 2007, Lannon released another solo album, Pressure, but this one under his full name.
+In 2007, Lannon released another solo album, Pressure, his 2nd for Badman Recording Company, but this one under his full name.
 The album featured a more rock-oriented pop sound.